astrnt/qa-sdk-android/README.md

     File file = new File(videoUri.getPath());
     VideoCompressService.start(context, file.getAbsolutePath(), AstrntSDK.getCurrentQuestion().getId());

-after video compress success, that will be triggered SingleVideoUploadService
+after video compress success, that will be triggered SingleVideoUploadService for automatically upload to Astronaut Server